rohankhayech/ATel-Lookup/README.md

 The project was commissioned by researcher Dr. Arash Bahramian and Director of Science, Professor James Miller-Jones at CIRA, the Curtin Institute of Radio Astronomy.
 CIRA consists of a multi-disciplinary team of both engineers and scientists focused on the field of radio astronomy.

+## Licence and Copyright
+Copyright 2021 Rohan Khayech, Ryan Martin, Nathan Sutardi, Greg Lahaye and Tully Slattery.

+ATel Lookup is licensed under the GNU Affero General Public License v3.
+See the full licence terms [here](LICENSE).

+    Copyright (C) 2021 Rohan Khayech, Ryan Martin, Nathan Sutardi, Greg Lahaye and Tully Slattery

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.

+    You should have received a copy of the GNU Affero General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.

 ___

 ## Usage Instructions